guardian/atoms-rendering/README.md

 ### Naming conventions

-There is mostly a one to one correspondance between atom as named by CAPI/frontend and their names in atoms-rendering, with the notable exception that the Media atom is named YoutubeAtom here.
+There is mostly a one to one correspondance between atoms as named by CAPI/frontend and their names in atoms-rendering, with the notable exception that the Media atom is named YoutubeAtom here.

 ## Moving to main